UCSF Policy on Student Conduct and Discipline

 102.18

-Manufacture, distribution, dispensing, possession, use, or sale of, or the attempted manufacture, distribution, dispensing, or sale of alcohol that is unlawful or otherwise prohibited by, or not in compliance with, University policy or campus regulations.
+Manufacture, distribution, dispensing, possession, use, or sale of, or the attempted manufacture, distribution, dispensing, or sale of alcohol that is unlawful or otherwise prohibited by, or not in compliance with, University policy or Implementing Regulations.
+See the UCSF Alcohol Policy, https://policies.ucsf.edu/policy/200-31.

 102.19